adamgf/react-native-opencv3/README.md

 #### Face detection data format

-The data returned to the callback method `onFacesDetected` will have the json dictionary format:
+The data returned to the callback method `onFacesDetectedCv` will have the json dictionary format:
 ```javascript
 { "payload" : { "faces":
   [